databurn-in/dns-works/README.md

 If I don't want to use the `systemd-resolved` service for my DNS queries, I can remove the symbolic link on the `/etc/resolv.conf` file, and make it a regular file and put in whichever DNS server IP address I want there.

-But how does the `systemd-resolved` service (or it's equivalent service on Windows) respond with the correct IP address?
+But how does the `systemd-resolved` service (or it's equivalent service on Windows) respond with the correct IP address of the domain name that we requested?

 **Step 1:**
 `systemd-resolved` first checks the `/etc/hosts` file to see if the queried name is present in that file.
 The DNS query answer for "localhost" is usually found in this file (which, by default, is 127.0.0.1).